 National council tax support scheme (pension age) (pdf 362kb opens in new window)

-The Council is proposing to amend its methodology for assessing claims to ensure consistency with Government changes to Housing Benefit assessments.
-The Government has announced its intention to limit the Child Tax Credit amounts paid per child to a maximum of two children for children born after April 2017.
+However, the Government has announced its intention to limit the Child Tax Credit amounts paid per child to a maximum of two children for children born after April 2017.
 The Government is making equivalent changes to calculations of Housing Benefit and Universal Credit claims from April 2017 to ensure consistency across benefit entitlement.
-In order to continue this consistency, the Council proposes to do the same for its Council Tax Support scheme for 2017/18.
+In order to continue this consistency, the Council has determined to do the same for its Council Tax Support scheme for 2017/18.

-A consultation on the Council Tax Support scheme for 2017/18 is running from 1 August 2016 to 16 October 2016 and we would like to hear residents’ views before the final decision is made by members at a full Council meeting on 11 January 2017.
+A consultation on the Council Tax Support scheme for 2017/18 ran from 1 August 2016 to 16 October 2016.
+These changes were agreed at a full council meeting on 11 January 2017 and the results can be seen below.

 You may get housing benefit if: